ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   unknown_msgs
-    Whether the console should receive messages that are directed to unknown console IDs.
+    Whether the console receives messages directed to unknown console IDs.

-    :literal:`yes` enables the console to receive unknown messages.
+    :literal:`yes` \- Enables the console to receive unknown messages (UNKNIDS).

-    :literal:`no` explicitly disables unknown messages for the console.
+    :literal:`no` \- Explicitly disables unknown messages for the console.

-    :literal:`delete` removes the unknown messages parameter from the profile entirely (NOUNKNIDS).
+    :literal:`delete` \- Removes the unknown messages parameter from the profile (NOUNKNIDS).

     This option is mutually exclusive with :literal:`delete`.